james-school-lunatuna31/ShannonsCleaning/README.md

 ### User Registration and Account Management

-- **SCS-R001**: Secure user registration and login process with multi-factor authentication (MFA).
+- **SCS-R001**: Secure user registration and login process using OAuth provided by Auth0
-- **SCS-R002**: User account management facilitated by the AT with provisions for updating contact information, booking history, and service evaluations.
+- **SCS-R002**: Price management and contact information available to AT.
+Users will create their own account.

 ### Admin Panel

 - **SCS-R003**: Tools for the AT to adjust service pricing dynamically based on user evaluations and predefined criteria.
-- **SCS-R004**: Management of user accounts and detailed tracking of service bookings and client interactions.
+- **SCS-R004**: Management of user accounts with ability to delete or edit user account information

 ### Information Display

-- **SCS-R005**: Static pages providing detailed information on available services, tailored to different user demographics (clients vs. partners).
+- **SCS-R005**: Static pages providing detailed information on available services, tailored to clients.

 ### Stretch Requirements (Optional Enhancements)

-- **SCS-R006**: Integration with external calendar services for scheduling.
+- **SCS-R006**: Integration with external auth provider
-- **SCS-R007**: Integration with an external service such a Stripe for billing. (not planned as requested by Sponsor)
-- **SCS-R008**: Booking through the site and auto calender management.
+- **SCS-R007**: Deployment on Azure web services

 ## 5. External Interface Requirements